ResearchScientist/Notes-UX/Design Thinking/4-Prototype.md

 - helps determine what information should be included or excluded
 - informs how to organize data
 - easy to iterate

-# Tree Tests

-n = 50 gives 90% Confidence Level with 10% margin of error